kaisukez/assembly-practice/README.md

 ```

 #### Tips
+1. You can use __make -s__ to run make in silence mode.
-You can compile code without error message on screen by put __n__ in the last name of the file name when using __make__ command.
+2. You can compile code without error message on screen by put __n__ in the last name of the file name when using __make__ command.
 For example...
 ```
 $ make coden
 ```
+also you can use with this silence mode.
 ```
-$ make code1n
+$ make -s code1n
 ```

 ## How to run compiled file